-We traveled to Egypt for 10 days in January 2019, spending two days in Cairo, four in Luxor, two in Aswan, and our last two in Giza.
+We traveled to Egypt for 10 days from late December 2018 to early January 2019, spending two days in Cairo, four in Luxor, two in Aswan, and our last two in Giza.
 Our style of travel, while not completely immersed in the local experience, is not sheltered from it either.

 We stay in Airbnbs, take trains, eat local food, and for the most part don’t join tours, preferring to do our own research and visit places independently.